ksmin23/my-aws-cdk-examples/elasticache/redis/README.md

 ![elasticache-for-redis-arch](./elasticache-for-redis-arch.svg)

-This is a CDK Python project for Amazon ElastiCache for Redis Cluster.
+This is a CDK Python project for Amazon ElastiCache for Redis Cluster with only a primary node.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.